So, my lovely. You have decided to go vegan. That is the most beautiful thing I have ever heard.

 - Another great book to read is Skinny Bitch.
 And no, it’s not only for women; it’s actually very, very good and men can benefit tons from it as well.
 I read it in a day back when I was new at this whole vegan thing and it really fired me up and inspired me to eat more healthy foods and really watch what I put in my mouth.

-- Get rid of any non vegan items that you still have.
+- Get rid of any non-vegan items that you still have.
 Not necessary to do but it feels good for the heart.
-It’s up to you though; you can still use it until its good.
+It’s up to you though; you can still use it until it is good.
+Now you have the opportunity to try different vegan brands and go shopping more often (but in second-hand shops, of course).

-- Seriously, read The China Study at least twice.
+- Seriously, read How Not to Die at least twice.
 Or opt for an easier book, like My Beef with Meat.
 It’s also a great book and it is the first book I ever read on the topic of eating plants.

-- Print out a list of vegan and cruelty free beauty and cleaning products, so that you will have an easier time at a store the next time you go buy a shampoo or a detergent.
+- Print out a list of vegan and cruelty-free beauty and cleaning products, so that you will have an easier time at a store the next time you go buy a shampoo or a detergent.
 If you are looking for beauty products, I HIGHLY recommend the brand Alverde.
-They are the best and I buy everything from them; from shampoo to foundation and all things make up.
+They are the best and I buy everything from them; from shampoo to a foundation and all things makeup.

 Right, that would be it.
 I hope you liked my vegan checklist and let me know in the comments once you do them all.

-Let me know what you thought about it and chat with me on Twitter and Instagram, okay?
-I am, like, super into those two social media, but I also use Pinterest to pin great recipes and gorgeous photos of animals, so if you are into Pinterest… catch me there?
+Let me know what you thought about it and chat with me Instagram, okay?
+I am very active there but I also use Pinterest to pin great recipes and gorgeous photos of animals, so if you are into Pinterest… catch me there?